alexandraalday/FlappyRick/README.md

 Rick and Morty take on flappy bird in this browser based, canvas game.
 Avoid the obstacles as long as you can!
 Your final distance is converted into donations to the Citadel of Rick redevelopment fund.

 Created in a one week sprint, Flappy Rick is a single-page, two model CRUD app built with MVC file organization.
 User authentication is handled through JSON Web Tokens.
-Currently, this game is only optimized for Chrome browsers.

 **Technologies Used:**
 * HTML